In Depth (which means it gets a little long and very twisted around the original premise)

 - Aelius Claudius Galenus (129 - 216), Greek/Roman physician

 It is worth noting that Galen's ideas about blood, and the various other 'humors' in the body was absolutely wrong on most points, including that he thought blood's journey is one way, and yet the medical community persisted in believing it, and working under it, until the mid 1600s.
-There's a link below to PubMed with an article that covers more of the history.
+There's a link below to PubMed with an article that covers more of that history.

 To their credit, the Greeks, including Galen, knew that there were various liquids in the body, and that if one or the other was 'out of balance', then illness was often involved, and if it went too wrong, the person died.
 Those were the 'four humors' red (primarily but not exclusively- blood), clear (phlegm), yellow bile, and black bile.
 There's enough on those linked below to make you Melancholic from it.